cvs-health/testaro/README.md

 }
 ```

-This job contains three `acts`, telling Testaro to:
+This job contains three _acts_, telling Testaro to:
 1. open a page in the Chromium browser
 1. navigate to a specified URL
-1. perform the tests of the `alfa` tool on that URL
+1. perform two of the tests of the `alfa` tool on that URL

 Job properties:
-- `id`: This is a string consisting of alphanumeric ASCII characters and hyphen-minus (-), intended to be unique.
-When the above example job is saved as a JSON file, the file name is `be76p-ts25-w3c.json`.
-Typically, a job is created from a _script_, and the job ID adds a timestamp prefix and a target suffix to the script ID.
-Here the script ID would have been `ts25`.
+- `id`: a string uniquely identifying the job.
-- `what`: This is a description of the job.
+- `what`: a description of the job.
-- `strict`: This is `true` or `false`, indicating whether _substantive redirections_ should be treated as failures.
+- `strict`: `true` or `false`, indicating whether _substantive redirections_ should be treated as failures.
 These are redirections that do more than add or subtract a final slash.
-For example, if `strict` is true, a redirection from `xyz.com` to `www.xyz.com` or to `xyz.com/en` will abort the job.
-- `timeLimit`: This property is the number of seconds allowed for the execution of the job.
+- `timeLimit`: the number of seconds allowed for the execution of the job.
-- `acts`: This is an array of the acts to be performed.
-Acts are documented below.
+- `acts`: an array of the acts to be performed (documented below).
-- `sources`: This object has properties describing where the job came from:
+- `sources`: an object describing where the job came from:
-   - `script`: This is the ID of the script from which the job was made, if it was made from a script, or is otherwise an empty string.
-Other applications, such as Testilo, can make jobs from scripts.
-When Testilo creates a job, the job inherits its `id`, `what`, `strict`, `timeLimit`, and `acts` properties from the script.
-However, Testilo can create multiple jobs from a single script, replacing acts of type `placeholder` with one or more target-specific acts.
-Examples of scripts can be found in the Testilo package.
-   - `batch`: If the job was one of a set of jobs created by a merger of a script and a batch of targets, this property’s value is the ID of the batch, or otherwise is an empty string.
-   - `target`: If the job was made from a script with placeholder acts, this property describes the target whose target-specific acts have replaced the placeholder acts.
-Otherwise `target` is an empty object.
-Testilo also uses the `id` property of the target as the third segment of the job ID.
+   - `script` (optional): the ID of the script from which the job was made.
+   - `batch` (optional): a set of targets (URLs) from which the target of this job was drawn.
+   - `target` (optional): an object describing the target being tested by this job.
-   - `requester`: This string is the email address to receive a notice of completion of the running of the job.
+   - `requester` (optional): the email address that should receive a notice of completion of the job.
-- `creationTime`: This is the time when the job was created.
+- `creationTime`: the time when the job was created.
-- `timeStamp`: This string is a compact representation of the job creation time, suitable for inclusion in the ID of the job.
+- `timeStamp`: a string unique to this job.

 ### Reports

 #### Introduction

-A _report_ is an enhanced copy of a job file.
-It begins as a pure copy.
-Testaro adds data to it as Testaro runs the job.
-Specifically, Testaro:
-- Adds a `jobData` property and populates it with data about the job.
-- Adds properties to the acts, describing the results of the performance of the acts.
+While each tool produces a _tool report_ of the results of its tests, Testaro also produces a _job report_, combining all of the tool reports of a job.
+- Tools append their reports to their acts in a job.
+For example, if one act in a job specifies some Continuum tests to be run, Continuum appends its report to that act.
+In that way, the act now describes not only the Continuum tests that were run, but also the results of those tests.
+- Testaro further elaborates a job by reporting comprehensive results there.
+Testaro can add more facts to each of the tool reports and also adds whole-job facts, in a `jobData` property, to the job.
+Testaro thereby converts the job to a job report.

 #### Formats

-The format of the data that Testaro adds to a test act is determined by the tool to which the test belongs.
-The various tools (alfa, axe, continuum, etc.) have diverse reporting formats.
+##### Tool formats

+The tools listed above as dependencies write their tool reports in various formats.
+They differ in how they organize multiple instances of the same issue, how they classify issue severity and certainty, how they point to the locations of issue instances, how they name issues, etc.

+Integrating reports from 10 different tools is a complex task, as analyzed in [“Accessibility Metatesting”](https://arxiv.org/abs/2304.07591).
+The diversity of their reporting formats makes the task more complex than it would otherwise be.

+##### Standard format

+Testaro helps overcome this format diversity by offering to represent the main facts in the report of each tool in a single standardized format.

-In order to simplify the consumption of Testaro reports, Testaro can standardize the most important data.
-If the `STANDARD` environment variable has the value `also` (which it has by default) or `only`, Testaro converts some data in each test result to a standard Testaro format.
+If the `STANDARD` environment variable has the value `also` (which it has by default) or `only`, Testaro converts some data in each tool report to a standard format.
 That permits you to ignore the format idiosyncrasies of the tools.
-If `STANDARD` has the value `also`, the report includes both formats.
-If the value is `only`, the report includes only the standard format.
-If the value is `no`, the report includes only the original format of each tool.
+If `STANDARD` has the value `also`, the job report includes both formats.
+If the value is `only`, the job report includes only the standard format.
+If the value is `no`, the job report includes only the original format of each tool.

-As long as the tool permits, the standard format tells you, for each instance of an issue:
+The standard format of each tool report has two properties:
+- `totals`: an array of 4 integers, representing the counts of issue instances classified by the tool into 4 ordinal degrees of severity.
+For example, `[2, 13, 0, 5]` would mean that the tool reported 2 instances at the lowest severity, 13 at the next-lowest, none at the third-lowest, and 5 at the highest.
+- `instances`: an array of objects describing facts about issue instances reported by the tool.
+Insofar as each tool permits, this object has these properties:
-- the ID of the issue
+    - `issueID`: a code identifying the issue
-- a description of the issue
+    - `what`: a description of the issue
-- how serious the tool considers the instance to be
+    - `ordinalSeverity`: how the tool ranks the severity of the instance, on a 4-point ordinal scale
+    - `location`: an object with three properties:
+        - `doc`: whether the source (`source`) or the browser rendition (`dom`) was tested
+        - `type`: the type of location information provided by the tool (`line`, `selector`, or `xpath`)
-- where the instance occurs
+        - `spec`: the location information
-- some of the code that created the issue
+    - `excerpt`: some or all of the code

 The original result of a test act is recorded as the value of a `result` property of the act.
 The standard-format result is recorded as the value of the `standardResult` property of the act.
 Its format is shown by this example: